homeaboutarchivescommentscontacteverything

 The cat is being extra friendly to me, presumably because she's lost half the staff that pets her.

-I opened the freezer, and found a couple of the frozen smoothies she liked so much, treats I had surprised her with, but her appetite was failing so they went into the freezer for "later," which never came.
+I opened the freezer, and found a couple of the smoothies she liked so much — treats I had surprised her with, but her appetite was failing so they went into the freezer for "later," which never came.
 I let them melt and then flushed them down the toilet, the saddest flush of my life.

-I'm getting rid of most of her possessions -- her pillow that smells like her, her candy, the Dutch oven she liked so much, her vibrator, her earbuds, her brand of soda pop, and so many other things everywhere around the house.
-I'm making this place a lot more empty, because a home that's full of her and overflowing is ... unbearably sad.
+I'm getting rid of most of her possessions — her pillow that smells like her, her candy, the Dutch oven she liked so much, her vibrator, her earbuds, her brand of soda pop, and so many other things everywhere around the house.

 Every once in a while I come across notes she'd written to herself, about her health issues, about our plans for some weekend a few years ago, about errands to run and bills to be paid, about anything really.
 I read them all, even the ancient shopping lists.
 A few of these notes I've re-typed into the computer, and I envision myself reading and re-reading them in my lonely future.

 The TV hasn't been on since she went into the hospital a few weeks ago.
-I have no interest in it, and rarely did unless I was watching something with Stephanie.
-So I guess we can cancel Netflix and cable (and of course, there's no "we" anymore, unless "we" is me and the cat).
+I have no interest in it, and rarely did unless Stephanie & I were watching something together, so we can cancel Netflix and cable (and of course, there's no "we" anymore, unless "we" is me and the cat).

 She did all the cooking, and I'll probably revert to my long-ago bachelor habit of sandwiches and microwave food.
-So as I wash the dishes, I'm wondering how many of these plates and cups and bowls and pots and pans and such I really need.
+As I wash the dishes, I'm wondering how many of these plates and cups and bowls and pots and pans and such are needed, when it's only me.
+Not many.
 Another haul to Goodwill.

 Her makeup is in the bathroom.
 Her jacket hangs by the door.
 Her crackers are on the table.
 Her checkbook is on the counter.
 Her scrunchies, her cough drops, her marijuana, her moisturizer.
 She's gone, but she's everywhere.